fsepy/SFEPRAPY/README.md

 > 4 - Option 2 and 2 as above.

 `n_simulations`: int
-> Should be an integer greater than 1.
+> Should be an integer greater or equal to1.
 > The number of simulations that will be running.
 A sensitivity analysis should be carried out to determine the appropriate number of simulations.

 `probability_weight`: float